davidclin/mechanical-keyboards/README.md

 ```

-What is a 1800 keyboard?
+What is a 1800 keyboard layout?
 ```
 1800-Compact is an alternative full-size layout that has the same number of keys as a full-size keyboard in a slightly more compact arrangement.
 Here, the arrow keys are squished below the Enter key, while the other navigational keys go above the number pad.
 ```